How To Become a Licensed Real Estate Agent in New York

 But since they are prospecting perfect strangers, they shouldn't feel let down.

 Sure, a pro of being a real estate agent is helping clients find their dream home.
-But it’s hard to work with people even if you are a “people person.”
+But working with people is hard even if you are a "people person."
+You'll meet many people from all walks of life, some of whom can be difficult.

 Agents interact with other agents, brokers, clients, or third parties.

-Also, agents are working with buyers and sellers during one of the most stressful periods of their lives.
-You need to ask yourself if you can handle different people at their worst.
+Also, agents work with buyers and sellers during one of the most stressful periods of their lives.
+You must ask yourself if you can handle different people at their worst.

 As such, a new agent can get lost in the crowd and be unable to find clients.

-This is a major drawback of being a new agent.
+This is a significant drawback of being a new agent.

 However, if an agent works hard to differentiate him or herself, the agent will find clients in no time.